 Claire Beynon has two Masters level degrees and has taught at Level 6 (third year degree students) and Masters Level for the past few years at local Universities including Cardiff University (Masters in Public Health); the University of South Wales (Masters in Public Health) and Cardiff Metropolitan University (Masters modules in health and wellbeing).
 Claire is an experienced facilitator in both meetings and learning environments.
 She has taught interactive sessions with medical students at Cardiff University on understanding and communicating risks.
 She has extensive experience in management and leadership and has worked for local authorities and the NHS for more than 20 years.

 Jane Beenstock works as a public health consultant and has regularly taught public health topics to large and small groups of people from a range of backgrounds.
 She is a licensed practitioner for the Myers Briggs Type Indicator (MBTI).
-She facilitates workshops to develop teams and individuals, to medical students, psychology students and student nurses.
-Claire is a practicing public health consultant, working in a mental health and community trust; she has previously worked in local authorities.
+She has masters degrees in health services research (MSc) and business administration (MBA).
+Jane is a practicing public health consultant, working in a mental health and community trust; she has previously worked in a local authority

 Paul Southon started his career in nursing and health visiting.
 In 2003, while completing his Masters in Public Health, he moved into a full time public health role.
 Since 2009, Paul has been leading work on healthy planning, including establishing the West Midlands Health and Planning Group and working with Public Health England at regional and national levels.
 After thirty years in the NHS and local government, Paul established Southon Associates Ltd, a public health consultancy and training company.
 Paul is the chair of the Faculty of Public Health special interest group for healthy spatial planning.
 He is also a member of the UK Public Health Register Registrations Approval Committee, a trustee of Citizens Advice Birmingham and Changing Our Lives, and a visiting lecturer at a number of West Midlands universities.